 What is Assessment?

-The institution identifies expected outcomes, assesses the extent to which it achieves these outcomes, and provides evidence of improvement based on analysis of the results.
+The institution identifies student learning outcomes for each of its academic programs, assesses the extent to which it achieves these outcomes, and provides evidence of improvement based on analysis of the results.
 (Institutional Effectiveness)

 BOG regulation 8.016 requires each SUS institution to develop a process that ensures that program faculty: